-In 1976, Hans Konrad Rahn set up the Rahn Musikpreis as a competition for young students at Swiss music academies.
-In the early years, the prize winners were given the opportunity of a solo performance at the Zurich University of the Arts and later at the Church of St. Peter.
+In 1976, Hans Konrad Rahn has initiated the Rahn Musikpreis as a competition for young students at Swiss music academies.
+In the early years, prize winners were given the opportunity of a solo performance at the Zurich Music Conservatory and later at the Church of St. Peter in Zurich.

-Moreover, during a period of four years after receiving the award, Rahn Kulturfonds arranges for the prize winners to appear in other prestigious concert series and finances their fee for each of these performances.
+Moreover, during a period of four years after receiving their awards, Rahn Kulturfonds arranges for the prize winners and scholarship holders to appear in prestigious concert series by financing their fees for these performances.

-Rahn Kulturfonds is funded by a generous annual contribution from RAHN AG, a third-generation family-owned company.
+Rahn Kulturfonds is funded by its patrons as well as RAHN AG, a third-generation family-owned company.

-The Board of Trustees of the Rahn Kulturfonds (from left to right): Markus L. Meyer, Johannes G. Leuthold, Ana P. Rahn Erden, Pierre Jaccoud and Allegra Sosso.
+From left to right: Markus L. Meyer, Johannes G. Leuthold, Ana Patricia Rahn Erden, Pierre Jaccoud and Allegra Sosso.

-The Board of Trustees of the Rahn Kulturfonds meets twice a year.
-It deals with applications from institutions that aim to engage Rahn Kulturfonds prize winners and scholarship holders.
-The Board also approves the scholarships and the lending of instruments to outstanding students at Swiss academies of music and conservatoires.
+The Board meets twice a year to decide over applications from institutions that aim to engage prize winners and scholarship holders.
+The Board also approves the scholarships and the lending of instruments to outstanding students of Swiss music academies.